jaideep777/fisheRy/README.md

 2. A `Population` to simulate.
 3. A `Simulator`, which will simulate the population under different temperature and management settings (defined via two control parameters - minimum size limit and harvest proportion).

+Parameters for the biological and socioeconomic models should be specified in a parameters file in ini format.
+The biological parameters should go in a section `fish`, and socioeconomic parameters should go in a section `population`.
+An example can be found in `params/cod_params.ini`.

 The simulator allows for simultaneously simulating multiple populations with different temperature and control parameters, and also allows for calculation of utilties, stakeholder satisfaction, and joint stakeholder satisfaction.

 For details on the usage, please see the tutorials [here](https://jaideep777.github.io/fisheRy/index.html).